Aatmaj-Zephyr/Learning-Python/Intermediate/Day 39/README.md

 ```
 ___
 The `__init__` method runs once class is instantiated.
-It can be called from outsoide the class too.
+It can be called from outside the class too.
 ```python
 class sample:
    def  __init__(self):